 - Process equipment interlocking with the containment system

-Fabtech’s Containment systems can be used for tablet and capsule manufacturing, injectables, APIs and customised solutions.
+Fabtech’s Containment Systems can be used for tablet and capsule manufacturing, injectables, APIs and customised solutions.
+Our Life Engineers are here to assist you with any further information.
 Use the form below to request more information about our Containment Systems.